andykuo1/emberwick/README.md

 # Emberwick

-> The 3D browser-based game engine.
+> A 2D/3D browser-based game engine using WebGL

 ---

 ## Purpose
-To make a 3D browser-based game engine using WebGL and JavaScript.
+To make a 2D/3D browser-based game engine using WebGL and JavaScript.

 ## Table of Contents
 * [Getting Started](#getting-started)